 Prior to joining the Network, Sadler lead the Outdoor Writers Association of America, the oldest and largest association of professional outdoor communicators in the United States.
-Sadler has also held senior leadership positions with the Trust for Public Land, the Izaak Walton League and the Congressional Sportsmen Foundation, Waste Management, Comsat, and the U.S. Olympic Committee.
+Sadler has also held senior positions with the Trust for Public Land, the Izaak Walton League, the Congressional Sportsmen Foundation, Waste Management, Comsat, and the U.S. Olympic Committee.
 Sadler started his career in Washington, DC, in 1980 when he joined the office of Senator Warren B. Rudman where he focused on small business policy development.

-He currently serves as Treasurer of the Outdoor Writers Association of America and has served on the boards of the American Fly Fishing Trade Association, the Virginia Outdoor Writers Association, the National Fisheries Friends Partnership, Valley Conservation Council, the Virginia Council of Trout Unlimited, the Recreational Boating and Fishing Foundation, the Federation of Fly Fishers, Project Healing Waters Fly Fishing and the Shenandoah Mountain Rescue Group, and on the steering committee of the Eastern Brook Trout Joint Venture and as the Virginia representative on Trout Unlimited’s National Leadership Council.
+He served as Treasurer of the Outdoor Writers Association of America for three years and has served on the boards of the American Fly Fishing Trade Association, the Virginia Outdoor Writers Association, the National Fisheries Friends Partnership, Valley Conservation Council, the Virginia Council of Trout Unlimited, the Recreational Boating and Fishing Foundation, the Federation of Fly Fishers, Project Healing Waters Fly Fishing and the Shenandoah Mountain Rescue Group, and on the steering committee of the Eastern Brook Trout Joint Venture and as the Virginia representative on Trout Unlimited’s National Leadership Council.

 Sadler spent 14 years as a public affairs officer in the Unites States Navy Reserve and was honorably discharged at the rank of Lieutenant Commander.
 He received a Bachelor of Arts degree from the University of New Hampshire.